What's the vibe:

 Whether that's a wise strategy or not, in Toronto's tumultuous restaurant landscape, there are plenty of reasons to suspect that word-of-mouth will do due diligence in bringing diners here.
 Gone is the light-filled dining space, replaced by heavy curtains, chandeliers, a wall-sized mural on the back wall, and vintage glassware serving a selection of concept-heavy cocktails.

 With music set to low and a relaxed vibe throughout the space, this "noshery" manages to straddle the two worlds on this strip.
-While awesome food options like Mamakas, Omaw and Tantos right on its doorstep, and clubby vibes never far away with some of Toronto's best dive bars and breweries a stone's throw away, Pastiche has carved out a space between a three-course meal and hook-up spot to keep customers drinking long into the night.
+Though there are awesome food options like Mamakas, Omaw and Tantos right on its doorstep, and clubby vibes never far away with some of Toronto's best dive bars and breweries a stone's throw away, Pastiche has carved out a space between a three-course meal and hook-up spot to keep customers drinking long into the night.

 What's to drink: